How Difficult is the GRE? | Comparison to Other Standardized Tests

 With the Graduate Record Examination (GRE) being a key requirement in many graduate school programs, you can expect it to be challenging.
 Besides, it’s supposed to assess just how ready you are for a higher level of education which will surely be more demanding and taxing.
 Because of this, it should be expected that it will really put your skills and knowledge to the test.

 But how hard is the GRE really?
 It’s important to find the answer to this question if you want to fully prepare for the exam.
 By having an idea just how difficult the exam would be, you’ll be pushed further to be more thorough in your prep efforts.

 Creating a good GRE study plan would be a great start.
 Our reviews of best GRE prep books here will also take you farther as it will help you learn which areas to cover and what the test questions are like with practice tests and answer explanations.
 If you prefer having more accountable then check out these online class reviews to help you prepare for the GRE as well.

 To help you better gauge the GRE difficulty levels, here are a few points that test-takers and GRE experts alike are saying about the exam.

 Table of Contents

 How Hard is The GRE EXAM?
 7 Points that Can Help You Assess Its Difficulty

 The difficulty level of any exam can be very hard to quantify as not everyone has the same strengths, weaknesses, and experiences.
-This is why assessing the difficulty levels of the ETS GRE can be a very subjective topic.
+This is why assessing "is the GRE is difficult?" can be a very subjective topic.